glwjr/gameboy-emulator/README.md

 # Game Boy Emulator

-A Game Boy (DMG) emulator written in Rust.
+A Game Boy (DMG) emulator written from scratch in Rust.
 It boots and plays commercial cartridges.
 The primary test target has been _The Legend of Zelda:
 Link's Awakening_.